Admission on Motion

 - And an attestation of a notary public or other official authorized to administer oaths.

-Withdrawals and Refunds: An administrative fee of $50 will be withheld if the application is denied because the applicant fails to demonstrate eligibility for admission on motion, or if the applicant withdraws the application before the character investigation is commenced.
+An administrative fee of $50 will be withheld if the application is denied because the applicant fails to demonstrate eligibility for admission by motion, or if the applicant withdraws the application before the character investigation is commenced.